rigander/ML-Experiment-Tracker/README.md

 [👉 Open Live App](https://ml-experiment-tracker-ten.vercel.app/)

-This is a test task for DataForce.
 The application is a frontend visualization tool for experiments loaded from CSV.